notDiSE/UnitySimpleCalendar/README.md

    - 0 Hours 0 Minutes 1 Second means the time has been selected as 00:00

 # Testing the Calendar
-You can test the calendar using the **Test Open Calendar** button located at the bottom of the Calendar script.t
+You can test the calendar using the **Test Open Calendar** button located at the bottom of the Calendar script.

 # Styling
 You can customize the calendar's day appearance with provided script styling options.